This is part of Ingredient Intelligence, a series tracking where the supplement market is going and what it means for your next SKU.

 Across leading brands, three fundamentals consistently show up.

-2. Taste, Mixability, and Digestion First: Everyday use depends on experience.
+- Taste, Mixability, and Digestion First: Everyday use depends on experience.
 If a protein does not mix well, taste good, or digest easily, repeat purchase drops quickly.
+Brands pairing plant protein with fiber and protein supplement pairing as part of a daily wellness stack are capturing a fast-growing segment of digestive-health-focused consumers who show strong repeat purchase behavior.

 For brands, this creates a powerful opportunity.
 The same functional experience can be delivered without relying on heavy brand marketing or extreme positioning.